 - Extend the indoor environment to outdoors, if applicable and weather permitting.

-- Arrange developmentally appropriate activities for smaller group activities and rearrange furniture and play spaces to maintain 6-feet separation, when possible.
+- Arrange developmentally appropriate activities and rearrange furniture and play spaces to maintain 6-feet separation, when possible.

 - Masking tape or other materials will be used for children to create separation and have their own space.

-- Limit the mixing of children, such as staggering playground times and keeping groups separate for special activities such as art, music, and exercising.
+- Limit the mixing of children between classrooms, such as staggering playground times and keeping groups separate for special activities such as art, music, and exercising.

 - Educate children about social distancing and give verbal reminders.

 - Implement strategies to model and reinforce social and physical distancing and movement as best as possible.

 Healthy Hygiene Behavior/Hand Washing

 - Signs are posted in restrooms and near sinks that convey proper handwashing techniques.

 - Children will be lined up for hand washing with soap and water, while keeping a safe distance from one another.